What is Partial Hospitalization?

 - 1:30 pm-3:00 pm – Patients participate in other forms of counseling, including art therapy or music therapy.

-People who attend PHPs tend to have a more positive outlook on their recovery, and tend to feel more secure in their ability to stay sober.
-PHPs also help reduce the risk of relapse since patients are attending group therapy, counseling sessions, and many other activities that keep them connected with the recovery community.
+People who attend PHPs tend to have a more positive outlook on their recovery and feel more secure in their ability to stay sober.
+PHPs also help reduce the risk of relapse since patients attend group therapy, counseling sessions, and many other activities that keep them connected with the recovery community.

-A PHP is a residential substance abuse treatment program that is completed in several hours each day as opposed to a normal day at work or school.
-People who complete this program tend to overcome their addiction, improve their mental health, and return to a more normal life.
+A PHP is a residential substance abuse treatment program attended several hours each day instead of a typical day at work or school.
+People who complete this program tend to overcome addiction, improve their mental health, and return to a more normal life.

 To learn more about partial hospitalization programs in New York Tri-state Area, contact NYC Addiction Resources.
 NYC Addictions resources is a resource center of information on substance abuse problems and treatment options in New York City.
-We are here to help you find the best drug treatment option for your needs.
+We are here to help you find the best drug treatment option.